alex210501/FlightSimulator/README.md

 }
 ```

+Once it's done don't forget to remove the first line of the [gitignore file](.gitignore)

 Once Node JS is installed in your folder, you can start the server by enterring this command in a terminal :
 - `cd .\FlightSimulator\ `
 - `node .\server.js` or `npm start`